Witten index in 4d supersymmetric gauge theories: Supersymmetric Yang-Mills theory: unitary gauge groups

 Do not worry, this is not a paradox.
 The matter is that the VY Lagrangian is {\it not} derived following a correct Born-Oppenheimer (people also call it {\it Wilsonian}) procedure, where slow variables on which the effective Lagrangian depends are carefully separated from the fast ones to be integrated out.

 The VY Lagrangian describes {\it some} features of the low-energy dynamics of the SYM theory, but does not, unfortunately, describe some other features.
 In particular, it does not seem to describe well the vacuum structure of the theory.
+In particular, it has only one asymmetric vacuum at $\phi = \tilde \Lambda$ and not $N$ vacua that the original theory [in the standard description with $\vartheta \in [0,2\pi)$] must have.

 In Ref. \cite{Kov-Shif}, an amendment of the Lagrangian \p{VY} was suggested.
 It includes the standard instanton parameter $\vartheta_{\rm inst} \in [0,2\pi)$ and has a discrete $Z_N$ chiral symmetry.
 The effective potential includes $N$ sectors.
-There is a chirally asymmetric vacuum in each sector {\it and} the extra chirally symmetric minimum in the origin --- there is no way to get rid of it in this approach.
+There is a chirally asymmetric vacuum in each sector {\it and} the extra chirally symmetric minimum in the origin (common for all sectors) --- there is no way to get rid of it in this approach.

 The Kovner-Shifman effective potential for $SU(3)$ in the universe $\vartheta_{\rm inst} = 0$ is represented in Fig. \ref{vac-sect}.
 The dashed lines on the plane $s = \phi^3$ delimit 3 sectors.
 In the right sector, the potential is given by the VY expression, \be V_0(s, s^*) \ =\ (s s^*)^{2/3} \ln \frac s {\tilde \Lambda^3} \ln \frac {s^*}{\tilde \Lambda^3}\,. \ee In the upper sector, the potential is \be V_1(s, s^*) \ =\ V_0(e^{-2i\pi/3}s, \, e^{2i\pi/3}s^*)\,. \ee In the lower sector: \be V_2(s, s^*) \ =\ V_0(e^{2i\pi/3}s, \, e^{-2i\pi/3}s^*)\,. \ee On the border arg($s$) $ = \pi/3$, the potentials $V_0$ and $V_1$ coincide.
 At arg($s$) $ = -\pi/3$, $V_0 = V_2$.
 And at arg($s$) $ = \pi$, $V_1 = V_2$.
 But the derivatives of the potential are not continuous.